abdulapopoola/Stream/api/documentation.md

 <a name="head"></a>
 ## head() ⇒ <code>\*</code>
-Returns the head of a stream
+Returns the head of a Stream

 **Kind**: global function
 **Returns**: <code>\*</code> - The head of the stream
 <a name="tail"></a>
 ## tail() ⇒ <code>[Stream](#Stream)</code>
-Returns the tail of a stream
+Returns the tail of a Stream

 **Kind**: global function
 **Returns**: <code>[Stream](#Stream)</code> - The tail of the stream
 <a name="isEmpty"></a>
 ## isEmpty() ⇒ <code>boolean</code>
-Checks if a stream is empty
+Checks if a Stream is empty

 **Kind**: global function
 **Returns**: <code>boolean</code> - Returns `true` if the stream is empty